tari-project/tari/RFC/src/Glossary.md

 with the property that changing anything in a block other than the head block requires rewriting the entire blockchain from that point on.

+## Checkpoint
+[checkpoint]: #checkpoint 'A snapshot of the state of a Digital Asset that is recorded on the base layer'

+A snapshot of the state of a Digital Asset that is recorded on the base layer.

 ## Coinbase transaction
 [coinbase transaction]: #coinbase-transaction